-You can use the butcher twine to hang the sausages on rods inside your smoker, if available.
+You can use the butcher twine to hang the sausages inside your smoker, if you wish.

 Now, we need to dry out the sausage's external casing to form a pellicle.
 This will provide a tacky surface to which the smoke will adhere during the smoking process, and will also serve as a way for the Kielbasa to retain its internal moisture.